UWASL/NIFTY/simple example/example.md

 This effectively defines a partition between node2 and node3, while node1 can communicate with all the nodes.

-4. From the controler node (node4) run the script ./deploy_partitioner.sh
+4. From the controller node (node4) run the script ./deploy_partitioner.sh

 ```bash
 node4$ sudo ./deploy_partitioner.sh
 ```

-This will create a partition spacified in parts.conf
+This will create a partition specified in parts.conf

 6. Test this by logging into nodes 1, 2, and 3.
 You now should not be able to ping node 2 from node 3 (and vice versa) but should be able to ping nodes 2 and 3 from node 1.